Bosko: Bosko on television

 The character is also seen in a portrait in the 1996 film Space Jam, this time in his original form.
 He also appears in his original form in the Animaniacs cartoon "The Girl with the Googily Goop", in which he is seen parking his car.
-He was also seen in a Futurama opening in Sinkin' in the Bathtub at the part where he runs off a cliff from the car with Honey in it.
+Five episodes of Futurama featured scenes from three Looney Tunes (pre-1934) Bosko cartoons in the opening sequence: Bosko Shipwrecked!, Box Car Blues, and Congo Jazz.
+The opening to the Futurama episode "Bendless Love" featured a scene from the Happy Harmonies cartoon Little Ol' Bosko in Bagdad in black-and-white.

 The majority of the cartoons are available on VHS and DVD in the Uncensored Bosko series from Bosko Video.
 In 2003, Warner Home Video officially released the initial pilot film Bosko, the Talk-Ink Kid, as an extra on the Looney Tunes Golden Collection Volume 1 DVD box set.
 Looney Tunes Golden Collection: Volume 3 (released in 2005) also includes the first Looney Tunes short, Sinkin' in the Bathtub (which originally introduced Bosko and Honey to audiences in 1930) as an extra.
-Looney Tunes Golden Collection: Volume 6 (released in 2008) includes several Bosko films on a disc officially devoted to Bosko and other early 1930s characters.
+Looney Tunes Golden Collection: Volume 6 (released in 2008) includes several Bosko films, most of which are on a disc officially devoted to Bosko and other early 1930s characters.
+The Looney Tunes Platinum Collection: Volume 2 Blu-ray (released in 2012) includes the aforementioned Bosko, the Talk-Ink Kid and Sinkin' in the Bathtub as extras on a disc of bonus material.

 All the Bosko cartoons subject to copyright remain owned by Warner Bros., but the majority of Bosko cartoons have fallen into the public domain.
-WB also owns the MGM cartoons through subsidiary Turner Entertainment Co. when Ted Turner bought the library in 1986.
+Warner Bros. also owns the Happy Harmonies cartoons starring Bosko through Turner Entertainment Co., as Ted Turner bought the pre-May 1986 MGM library.